Robert Taylor (American actor)

-Robert Taylor (born Spangler Arlington Brugh; August 5, 1911 – June 8, 1969) was an American film and television actor and singer who was one of the most popular leading men of cinema.
+Robert Taylor (born Spangler Arlington Brugh; August 5, 1911 – June 8, 1969) was an American film and television actor and singer who was one of the most popular leading men of his era.

 Taylor began his career in films in 1934 when he signed with Metro-Goldwyn-Mayer.
 He won his first leading role the following year in Magnificent Obsession.
 His popularity increased during the late 1930s and 1940s with appearances in Camille (1936), A Yank at Oxford (1938), Waterloo Bridge (1940), and Bataan (1943).
 During World War II, he served in the United States Naval Air Forces, where he worked as a flight instructor and appeared in instructional films.
 From 1959 to 1962, he starred in the television series The Detectives Starring Robert Taylor.
 In 1966, he assumed hosting duties from his friend Ronald Reagan on the series Death Valley Days.

 Taylor was married to actress Barbara Stanwyck from 1939 to 1952.
 He married actress Ursula Thiess in 1954, and they had two children.
 A chain smoker, Taylor died of lung cancer at the age of 57.

 Early life

 Taylor was born Spangler Arlington Brugh on August 5, 1911, in Filley, Nebraska, the only child of Ruth Adaline (née Stanhope) and Spangler Andrew Brugh, a farmer turned doctor.
 During his early life, the family moved several times, living in Muskogee, Oklahoma; Kirksville, Missouri; and Fremont, Nebraska.
 By September 1917, the Brughs had moved to Beatrice, Nebraska, where they remained for 16 years.

-As a teenager, Taylor was a track and field star and played the cello in his high school orchestra.
+As a teenager, Brugh was a track and field star and played the cello in his high school orchestra.
 Upon graduation, he enrolled at Doane College in Crete, Nebraska.
 While at Doane, he took cello lessons from Professor Herbert E. Gray, whom he admired and idolized.
-After Professor Gray announced he was accepting a new position at Pomona College in Claremont, California, Taylor moved to California and enrolled at Pomona.
-He joined the campus theater company and was eventually spotted by an MGM talent scout in 1932 after a production of Journey's End.
+After Professor Gray announced he was accepting a new position at Pomona College in Claremont, California, Brugh moved to California and enrolled at Pomona.
+He joined the campus theater company and also studied with Neely Dickson at the Hollywood Community Theater.
+Recalled Dickson, "I couldn’t help remembering the first time he came to me, a handsome, young college graduate from Pomona.
+He was raw, but very sincere and wholly unaffected.
+He stood before me, voice a little tight from nervousness, and read a scene from his favorite play...
+I was impressed and did all I could for him."
+He was eventually spotted by an MGM talent scout in 1932 after a production of Journey's End.